dsaidgovsg/ilytics/README.md

 6. Check if container is running
 ```
-Run the following command and ensure ilytics_backend_cpu is visible on the "Images" column
+Run the following command and ensure 'ilytics_backend_cpu' is visible on the 'Images' column
 ```
 - `docker ps`